Kevin3099/SeaSenorProject/README.md

 We created our github repository, and put MagicMirror into it.
 We made sure we both had access to and can make changes to all of it.

+We created a new config file so MagicMirror actually runs.